dfinity/portal/docs/developer-docs/setup/quickstart.md

-# Internet Computer developer quick start
+# Developer quick start

 ## Overview

 This guide is designed as a minimal quick start tutorial for creating a project on the Internet Computer.
-The other developer documentation pages provide additional supporting context to the concepts and workflows used within this page, and they will be linked for reference accordingly.
+Other developer documentation pages provide additional supporting context to the concepts and workflows used within this page, and they will be linked for reference accordingly.

 ## Prerequisites